 25. The smallest inhabited Greek island is Halki, only 28 square km.

-27. Santorini is also the only inhabited caldera in the world, with small towns and villages perched on top of a cliff of the world-famous volcano cauldron.
+27. Santorini is also the only inhabited caldera in the world, with small towns and villages perched on top of the world-famous volcano cauldron cliff.

 28. The last volcanic eruption in Santorini took place during the 1950s.

 29. Santorini is the most popular Greek Island in the world and one of the ones that receives the highest quantity of tourists all year round.

 30. Santorini has often been described as the most beautiful island in the world by Lonely Planet, CNN, the BBC, and countless other media.

 31. Santorini features beaches with different colors, including several black (volcanic) beaches, a few white beaches, and a red beach.
 There is no pink sand beach in Santorini, but there is a pink sand beach in Crete, Elafonisi.

 32. Cycladic architecture is made of whitewashed cubic houses with doors and shutters often painted in blue, a color that, according to popular belief, keeps evil spirits away from the home.